 1. Subject attributes

-In an ABAC system, the subject is the user who makes an access request or seeks to carry out an action.
+In an attribute-based access control system, the subject is the user who makes an access request or seeks to carry out an action.
 Subjects can be identified in various ways:

 - Unique IDs and job roles.